mmctl/easycrypt-ext/README.md

 bar and mode line.

 > :eyes: **Default keybindings and changing them** :eyes:
-> To avoid conflicts with other keybindings (from Proof General o otherwise), all
+> To avoid conflicts with other keybindings (from Proof General or otherwise),
-> keybindings for this package begin with the prefix `C-c C-y`.
-Depending on your
+> nearly all keybindings for this package begin with the prefix `C-c C-y`.
-> personal keybindings and how many Proof General keybindings you want to use,
+> Depending on your personal keybindings and how many Proof General keybindings
-> there may be (a lot) more convenient alternatives.
+> you want to use, there may be (a lot) more convenient alternatives.

 ## Indentation